u1234x1234/pynanoflann/README.md

 # pynanoflann

-Unofficial python wrapper to the [nanoflann](https://github.com/jlblancoc/nanoflann) library [1] with sklearn interface.
+Unofficial python wrapper to the [nanoflann](https://github.com/jlblancoc/nanoflann) library [1] with sklearn interface and additional multithreaded capabilities.

 nanoflann implementation of [k-d tree](https://en.wikipedia.org/wiki/K-d_tree) provides one of the best performance for many k-nearest neighbour problems [2].